googlecodelabs/tools/codelab-elements/README.md

 The library is published on NPM.js at: https://www.npmjs.com/package/codelab-elements

 We also support a build workflow using NPM.
-To build the library run fro the root of the repo:
+To build the library run from the root of the repo:

 ```bash
 # Install dependencies.
 This takes care of installing the right version of Bazel.